wpilibsuite/frc-docs/source/docs/software/wpilib-tools/glass/introduction.rst

 .. image:: images/glass-dark-mode.png

-.. note:: The default zoom setting of 100% may cause text to appear too big on certain macOS Retina displays.
-Please reduce the zoom level to 75% or 50% to mitigate this issue.
+.. note:: In Glass v2021.2.1 and below, the default zoom setting of 100% may cause text to appear too big on certain macOS Retina displays.
+Please reduce the zoom level to 75% or 50% or upgrade to v2021.2.2 or later to mitigate this issue.

 Clearing Application Data
 -------------------------